wshyang/csv-sanitizer/README.md

 - Replace strings that resemble UNIX paths under the default directories, either not enclosed in quotes, or enclosed in matching single or double quotes, with the string "PATH".
 For example, `'/usr/bin/python'` and `"/home/user/file.txt"` are replaced with `PATH_4` and `PATH_5`, respectively.
 However, if a PATH is at the start of the command string, it should not be replaced or referenced.
 For example, `/usr/bin/python /home/user/file.txt` is not replaced or referenced, but `/usr/bin/python /home/user/file.txt` is replaced with `/usr/bin/python PATH_5` and referenced as `PATH_5`.
 - Replace numbers between 5 and 12 digits long that follow the word "echo" with the string "NUMERIC".
 For example, `echo 123456789` is replaced with `NUMERIC_0`.
 - Replace valid hostnames with the string "HOSTNAME".
 A valid hostname follows the regex pattern defined in the global variable `hostname_pattern`.
 For example, `p2eavwaabc01.intraPRD.abc.com.sg` is replaced with `HOSTNAME_5`.

-The program stores the original values and their counts in a file specific dataframe named `original`.
-It also generates the reference values for the original values by appending an underscore and the index of the original value in the `original` dataframe to the simplified strings.
-For example, the reference value for `123456789` is `NUMERIC_0`.
-The program updates the input dataframe with the simplified strings and the references in a new column named "Reference".

-## Pivot Table

-The program creates a pivot table of the simplified commands and their counts using the `pivot_table` function of pandas.
-The pivot table has the simplified command strings as the index and the counts as the values.
-The program writes the pivot table to the output Excel file in a separate tab.

 ## Program State